 But coming back to two options in question, the fact is that it’s not exactly about Passive DIY Vs. Robo Advisors.
 It can very well be about Passive DIY AND Robo Advisors.

 So initially, one can start with both approaches simultaneously.
-That is, you can choose to have a manage a portion of your assets via robo-advisor and the rest yourself, i.e. DIY.
+That is, you can choose to have managed a portion of your assets via Robo-advisor and the rest yourself, i.e. DIY.
 And then over a period of time decide which is working best and then shift to that approach completely.

 By the way, if you are confused between choosing the two, then don’t let that dilemma result in you not invest at all.

 Remember that the biggest mistake you can really make in all this is ending up with not investing at all!

 Whatever approach you pick, just pick one and start first.
 Don’t procrastinate.
 Over time, you can make course corrections and decide which is working best for you.
 When it comes to choosing between passive DIY investing vs. robo-advisor, remember that it’s ok to change your mind.
 Just start with one, and if it doesn’t seem like the right fit, then move your money to the other approach.
 Plain and simple.